 Although for me, having downloaded it previously, the thing seems to work just as it did before but new folks are going to have to make a choice.

-Sorry people, it was golden for a over a year but some of Media Hint’s lustre has obviously rubbed off.
+Sorry people, it was golden for over a year but some of Media Hint’s lustre has obviously rubbed off.

 But all is not totally lost.
 To watch other select channels that are normally blocked unless you’re in America, like Comedy Central for The Daily Show and Colbert Report, there’s still my instructions for another free add-on called Modify Headers.